KJRoyston/BasicScriptingLab/README.md

 * When you override a method it is good practice to call the parent method by using "base.methodName()" *base* refers to the parent class

-* Note that we separated Player and Enemy movement entirely because there wasnâ€™t really much shared between them in our case
+* Note that we separated Player and Enemy movement entirely because there wasn’t really much shared between them in our case

 Note how *Health.cs *and *Attack.cs* interact.
 This is a good example of how to utilize *Composition* which should be a pretty new concept in coding here.

-* When an object with an *Attack* script comes into contact with another object it will check to see if that object has a *Health* script and if it does it will call that scriptâ€™s *takeDamage()* function.
+* When an object with an *Attack* script comes into contact with another object it will check to see if that object has a *Health* script and if it does it will call that script’s *takeDamage()* function.

 * *Composition* is this idea of building up behaviors through modular components.
 An enemy has a movement script and an attack script.
 These two scripts together make up the behavior of an enemy.
 In *Inheritance *you build unique things up by adding new features to a parent class, from the top down.
 In *Composition* you build unique things from the bottom up by assembling different pieces together to get a desired behavior.